-Las Angelitas del Pueblo Docent Training Begins This JANUARY.
+Las Angelitas del Pueblo Docent Training: Start Your Journey

-Classes, which feature presentations, lectures, and short monument tours, will focus on the early history of Los Angeles, beginning before the city’s founding as a Spanish pueblo in 1781 and continuing through the Mexican War of Independence, acquisition by the United States, and its subsequent growth.
-This is a great educational opportunity to study international, regional and local history.
-Experienced docents will demonstrate best practices in how to give a tour.
+Classes feature presentations, lectures, and short demonstration tours and focus on the early history of Los Angeles, beginning with indigenous life before the city’s founding as a Spanish pueblo in 1781 and continuing through the Mexican War of Independence, acquisition by the United States, and its subsequent growth.
+This is a great opportunity to study international, regional and local history.
+Experienced docents will also demonstrate best practices in how to give a tour.

-Each volunteer commits to offering several tours on two weekdays or one Saturday per month.
+All Angelitas docents commit to volunteering two weekdays or one Saturday per month, and those tour hours start after a provisional period following training.
 Tours last from 20-50 minutes and cover various locales throughout the park including the plaza, Pico House, Avila Adobe, and more.

 Benefits of becoming a docent include building relationships with people who share a love of history and culture, becoming an active participant in the community, hearing regularly scheduled guest lecturers, taking behind-the-scenes field trips to destinations around the city, and more.